microsoft/azure-pipelines-extensions/README.md

-# Azure Pipeline extensions (Azure DevOps Services)
+# Azure Pipeline extensions for Azure DevOps

-This repository is a common place for all the extensions that Azure DevOps team publishes through **Microsoft** and **Microsoft DevLabs** publishers.
+This repository is a common place for all the extensions that Azure DevOps team publishes as **Microsoft** or **Microsoft DevLabs** publisher.

-## Extensions
-### IIS web deploy
-Extension that lets you deploy web application to IIS.
-[More info](Extensions/IISWebAppDeploy/Src/README.md)

 ## How to Build